NolanNicholson/GunCon2-MiSTer/README.md

 consoles' lightguns were designed for IR tracking or very tight CRT flash timing, which gives the GunCon 2 some trouble.

-- NES (Zapper): **Good.** As of 2022-02-06, this driver has been modified to improve compatibility with NES Zapper games.
+- NES (Zapper): ~~**Good.** As of 2022-02-06, this driver has been modified to improve compatibility with NES Zapper games.
 There are some issues with hit detection on black screens, such as the Duck Hunt menu, but in-game performance has tested mostly solid.
-(As of this writing, you will require the updated MiSTer binary here in order to play NES games.)
+(As of this writing, you will require the updated MiSTer binary here in order to play NES games.)~~ NES Zapper is currently not working, pending submission of some code to the main MiSTer framework.

 - Master System (Light Phaser): **Okay.** Works well for brighter games.
 Darker games, like certain sections of Shooting Gallery, have trouble.